+- Alternative:

-- Press the INSERT COMMENT soft key Alternative: - Press the < key on the alphabetic keyboard - > The control inserts a semicolon; at the beginning of the block. - ► Press the END key
+- Press the < key on the alphabetic keyboard

+- > The control inserts a semicolon ; at the beginning of the block.

+- Press the END key

-Changing a comment for an NC block
+Changing a comment into an NC block

-Proceed as follows to change a commented-out NC block to an active NC block:
+To change a commented-out NC block into an active NC block:

-▶ Select the comment block you want to change
+Select the comment block you want to change

-- ► Press the REMOVE COMMENT soft key Alternative: - Press the > key on the alphabetic keyboard - > The control removes the semicolon; at the beginning of the block. - ▶ Press the END key
+- Press the REMOVE COMMENT soft key Alternative: - Press the > key on the alphabetic keyboard - > The control removes the semicolon ; at the beginning of the block. - Press the END key